What can you do if you've tried a beginning sounds activity to prepare your preschooler for learning letter sounds and it's just not clicking yet?

 Early identification of possible dyslexia is extremely important because children with dyslexia can develop reading skills through explicit and systematic instruction in phonemic awareness and phonics.

-Hearing Words That Rhyme - Exposure to rhyming happens naturally when you read rhyming books and poems to your child, or when you sing songs and do finger plays with rhyming words.
+Hearing Words That Rhyme - Exposure to rhyming happens naturally when you read rhyming books and poems to your preschooler, or when you sing songs and do finger plays with rhyming words.
 It's also easy to make a point of talking about rhyming words during casual conversations.
 You can rhyme anytime and anywhere!
 For example, when you're in the car with your child you could say, "I’m thinking of words that rhyme with car...
 Car, star, jar, far, scar.
 They all sound the same at the end!
 They rhyme!”

 Now I'll share lots of ideas and resources for teaching rhyming to preschoolers!
 It's important to play these rhyming games for only as long as your child is interested.

-If you find that your child isn't understanding these rhyming games, then simply back up a bit and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.
+If you find that your preschooler isn't understanding these rhyming games, then simply back up a bit and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.

 If you've already started a collection of Montessori language objects for teaching phonics, then pull out the ones that rhyme to create a rhyming game with objects.